Theresa Russell: 1980–1986: Collaborations with Nicolas Roeg

-1981–1986: Collaborations with Nicolas Roeg

-Russell became a muse of Roeg's, and the two were married in February 1982 in Westminster, London.
-The couple had two sons over the next several years, Statten (born 1983) and Maximillian (born 1985), and resided primarily in Notting Hill, though Russell also maintained a residence in Los Angeles.
-Following her role in Roeg's Bad Timing, Russell performed the English audio dubbing of Daria Nicolodi's character in the giallo film Tenebre (1982), directed by Dario Argento.
-Her next on-screen role was in Nicolas Roeg's drama Eureka (1983), portraying the daughter of a Klondike prospector, played by Gene Hackman.
+Following her role in Bad Timing, Russell performed the English audio dubbing of Daria Nicolodi's character in the giallo film Tenebre (1982), directed by Dario Argento.
+Her next on-screen role was in Roeg's drama Eureka (1983), portraying the covetous daughter of a Klondike prospector, played by Gene Hackman.
+The film was a box-office bomb, grossing $123,572 against an $11 million budget and received mixed reviews from critics, though Roger Ebert praised Russell's performance as "brilliant."

-The following year, Russell appeared in John Byrum's The Razor's Edge, an adaptation of the W. Somerset Maugham novel of the same name, in which she co-starred with Bill Murray.
+The following year, she starred opposite Bill Murray in John Byrum's The Razor's Edge, an adaptation of the W. Somerset Maugham novel of the same name.
 The film was a financial failure, grossing under $2 million against its $13 million budget.
+The film was met with largely unfavorable reviews, though Russell's performance received some praise, with Janet Maslin of The New York Times noting it as possessing "a welcome vitality."

 She then portrayed Marilyn Monroe in Roeg's experimental alternate history film Insignificance (1985), based on the play by Terry Johnson, in which she appeared opposite Gary Busey and Tony Curtis.
 In retrospect, Russell described the role as "really challenging because at first I did not want to do it.
 That was a pile of horseshit I didn’t want to step in.
 Everybody had these preconceived ideas, and I didn’t want [to do] a caricature.
 That was kind of tricky to get my head around."
 Critic Roger Ebert praised her performance in the film, writing: "She doesn't really look very much like Monroe, but what does it matter?
 The blond hair and the red lips are there, and so is the manner, which has been imitated so often, and so badly, that the imitators prove that Monroe was a special case.
 Russell doesn't imitate.
 She builds her performance from the ground up, and it works to hold the movie together."